-Working for past 7 years with our Golden team at EngineerBabu, we are associated with more than 1000 freelancers and remote teams nationally and internationally both.
+Working for the past 7 years with our Golden team at EngineerBabu, we are associated with more than 1000 freelancers and remote teams nationally and internationally.

 So far it has been a spellbound journey of ups and downs.
 Recently, at an award function, EngineerBabu was honored with a 100 Emerging StartUp award.
 Trust me, it is a journey worth every effort.